 Overnight Host for Prospective Students

 Interested in hosting a prospective student overnight in your residence hall room?
 This is a great opportunity for a prospective student to check out Cornell's culture and to meet a variety of current students.
 A typical visit will begin early evening and then the student's schedule typically resumes early the next morning.
 Overnight hosts receive an incentive for their time.
-Please contact the Admission staff if you are interested.
+Please complete the Admission overnight host form if you are interested.